Free Blood Type food lists for ABO secretors /non-secretors

 An informative 2017 article on the Superfoodly website provides a comprehensive study of lectins, but also fails to tell people that lectins are blood type specific.

 Ideally, only the food with lectins that affect our blood type need to be considered.
-(Follow this link for more details about blood type , lectins and scretors.)
-Eliminating all food, both from plants and animals that contain lectins means you lose out on the ones that are OK for your blood type.
+Eliminating all food - both from plants and animals that contain lectins means you lose out on the ones that are OK for your blood type.
 That is why the original Blood Type diet can help you to simplify this dilemma.
 Your secretor status is determined by a separate gene to the one that affects your blood type.
 Blood type antigens that are present in blood, bodily fluids, digestive products, mucous and saliva will only affect the secretors (Se) – just over 80% of us.
 The non-secretor variant group (se) only has antigens that are present in the blood.
 Saliva tests can be done to determine if you have antigens in your saliva (secretor) or not (non-secretor).
 They have nothing to do with being + or -.

 The IgG and IgA blood tests used for food allergies only tell part of the lectin story because for blood type ABO secretors, saliva tests are also necessary.
 The IgG & IgA general food panel is a useful test in assessing food tolerance.
 It is more efficient than using a process of trial and error to eliminate offending foods and provides a detailed report of the reactions.
 It is useful to determine specific allergies an individual may have, especially to gluten.
 Rye may suit certain blood types for example, but not if the person is intolerant to gluten or has Celiac disease.